Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ##### Read

-<p> The user is able to click on the cards of each recipe and quickly view ; cooking time, serving size and calorie of each dish.
+<p> The user is able to click on the cards of each recipe and quickly view ; cooking time, serving size and calories of each recipe.
 The user is able to view recipes fully. </p>

 ##### Update
 <p> The logged in user is able to edit their own  added recipes. </p>